V4Fire/Client/src/components/super/i-block/state/README.md

 #### ssrRendering

-If true, the component will render its content during SSR.
+If set to false, the component will not render its content during SSR.

-In a hydration context, the field value is determined by the `renderOnHydration` flag value, which is stored in a `hydrationStore` during SSR for components with a `ssrRenderingProp` value set to `false`.
+In a hydration context, the field value is determined by the value of the `renderOnHydration` flag, which is stored in a `hydrationStore` during SSR for components that have the `ssrRenderingProp` value set to false.
-In other instances, the field value is derived from the `ssrRenderingProp` prop.
+In other cases, the field value is derived from the `ssrRenderingProp` property.

 ### Getters